Anthemius (praetorian prefect): Early life

+Rise to power

 In 405 he was appointed consul for the Eastern Roman Empire (with Stilicho as a colleague for the Western Empire).
 After the death of the Augusta Eudoxia he succeeded Eutychianus in the same year as praetorian prefect of the East, becoming thus the second most powerful man in the Eastern Empire after the Emperor himself.
 On April 28, 406, he was elevated to the rank of patricius.
 The esteem in which he was held by some can be seen from Chrysostom's letter of congratulations to him on his appointment to the praetorian prefecture, saying that "the office was more honoured by his tenure than he by the office".
 During the remaining years of Arcadius' reign he tried to maintain the autonomy and integrity of the Eastern Empire despite continuous challenges.
 According to some Eastern sources antagonistic to Stilicho, the Western general desired to take over the prefecture of Illyricum from the East.
 At the same time, Anthemius had to deal with the presence of Alaric I and his Gothic people in the Illyricum, and the continued insurgency of the Isaurians, who were devastating the southern provinces of Asia Minor.
-Furthermore, Anthemius passed a number of new laws against paganism, Judaism and heresy.
+Furthermore, the court led by Anthemius passed a number of new laws against paganism, Judaism and heresy.

 When Arcadius died in 408, his son and successor Theodosius II was a child of seven years.
-Anthemius assumed leadership, and showed remarkable longevity as praetorian prefect.
+Anthemius assumed leadership, with an unusual longevity as praetorian prefect.
 He initiated a new peace treaty with Sassanid Persia, and, thanks also to Stilicho's death, was able to contribute in restoring harmony in the relations of the Imperial courts of Constantinople and Ravenna.
 He strengthened the fleet of the Danube, which protected the provinces of Moesia and Scythia, after the successful repulsion of an invasion in 409 by the Hunnic king Uldin.

 He furthermore regulated the grain supply of Constantinople, which came chiefly from Egypt and was under the authority of the urban prefect.
 In the past, shortages had occurred due to the lack of available ships, resulting in famines, the most recent one being in 408.
 In 409 therefore, Anthemius reorganized the grain transport and granted tax remits to the transporters, took measures to procure grain from elsewhere, and created an emergency fund for the procurement and distribution of corn to the citizens.
 He also took measures to ensure the regular collection of taxes (409), but in 414, he also gave a tax remit of all arrears for the years 368–407.